python/devguide/devcycle.rst

 The branch currently being maintained for bug fixes.

 The branch under maintenance is the last minor version of Python to be released as Final_.
-This means that the latest release of Python was 3.1.2, then the branch representing Python 3.1 is in maintenance mode.
+This means if the latest release of Python was 3.1.2, then the branch representing Python 3.1 is in maintenance mode.

 The only changes allowed to occur in a maintenance branch without debate are bug